 This method of gear manufacturing is based on the fact that any two involute gears of the same module will mesh together.
-In this one of the meshing gears is made as the cutter.
+In this, one of the meshing gears is made as the cutter.
 The other gear rotates and also reciprocates along the width of the gear blank.
 Because of the relative rolling motion of the cutter and the blank, gear teeth are generated on the gear blank.

 The gears may be generated by a rack cutter, pinion cutter, or a hob.
-Using the generating method, profile of the gear teeth can be very accurately produced.
+Using the generating method, the profile of the gear teeth can be very accurately produced.

-The following methods are generally used to produce gear
+The following methods are generally used to produce gear.

 The pinion cutter is fed radially into the gear blank to give the depth of cut.
 The cutter and blank slowly rotate together till all the teeth are generated on the blank.
 During each return stroke of the cutter, the blank is withdrawn.
 This is done to prevent rubbing of the cutting edges and damage to gear teeth being cut.